By Minna Morse

 Paul had been on the Main Stage for the first time that year.
 The year

-before, in 1994, he'd won the Kerrville New Folk competition, an event that
+before, in 1994, he'd won the Kerrville New Folk competition, an event

 helped launch the careers of such popular performers as Lyle Lovett and